Mumin8/social-networking-platform/README.md

 Routes HTTP POST requests to the specified `path` with the specified `callback` functions.
 For more information, see the [routing guide](https://expressjs.com/en/guide/routing.html).

-## For details about the project read the readme in the subdirectory (reactFullstack/frontend and reactFullstack/Backend)